jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 I've been journaling since the start of my high school senior year (Sept 2014).
 The idea of capturing moments I've lived for my future self to relive excites me and the emotional freedom of writing down my thoughts is liberating.

-This consistent mindset for the past four years resulted in an amazingly thorough and equally unique source of data I leveraged to help me to answer a fundamental question I consider daily: **how can I be happier?**
+This consistent mindset for the past four years resulted in an amazingly thorough and equally unique source of personal data I leveraged to help me to answer a fundamental question I consider daily: **how can I be happier?**

 To this end, I was particularly interested in identifying trends that promote happier writing, which may be correlated to a happier life!

-At the crux of this analysis, I ran a sentiment analyzer at different granularities of journal entry groupings to obtain a sentiment score, which ranges from [-1.0, 1.0].
+At the crux of this analysis, I ran a sentiment analyzer at different granularities of journal entry groupings to obtain a sentiment score, which ranges between [-1.0, 1.0].
 The higher the sentiment score, the happier the writing!*

 If you're interested in learning about the methodology, I include a link to a Jupyter Notebook with code and in-depth analysis at the end of this post.